-Photographs are also about what is imagined or remembered inside and outside the borders of the photograph.
+Photographs are also about what is experienced, imagined, learned and remembered inside and outside the borders of the photograph.
 Mood rearranges understanding.
 Care attaches weight and gravity.
 Experience is often amplified and wraps its arms around a moment.
 Perception rises like bread and is rarely limited to what is directly in front of us.
 Photographs specialize in time travel, moving from now to then.
 The language of "looking" goes deeper than surfaces.
 My fingerprint on the buried penny was a topographical map, but it offered no clear guidance on how to live.

-All of my photographic series (including the many portrait series) are connected in wanting to know more - a desire to understand individuals and communities and places and ideas unlike my own.
-I fell in love with the medium of Photography and of all its irregular destinations.
-Photography teaches that experience is best acquired by paying attention.
-I think of a camera not as a barrier that separates the photographer from the subject but more as a connected passageway, like stopping while walking to have a conversation.
+All of my photographic series (including the many portrait series and documentaries projects) are connected to wanting to know more - a desire to understand individuals and communities and places and ideas unlike my own.
+I fell in love with the medium of Photography with all of its limitations and irregular destinations.
+Photography teaches that experience is best understood by paying attention.
+I think of a camera not as a barrier that separates the photographer from what was seen, but more as a passageway, like stopping while walking to have a conversation.
 Randomness and intentionality stroll hand in hand.